 The Norwich Road Runners committee have agreed upon a grievance and disciplinary policy, for use should a grievance or disciplinary be lodged by any member.

-This is supplemented by our Code of Conduct and Grievance and Disciplinary Procedures Norwich Road Runners Safeguarding and Welfare Policy [PDF, 360kb
+This is supplemented by our Code of Conduct and Grievance and Disciplinary Procedures Safeguarding and Child Welfare Policy